michel-kraemer/gradle-download-task/examples/README.md

 This directory contains a number of examples for gradle-download-task.

 The examples work with Gradle 2.1 and higher.
-If you need instructions for older Gradle versions please have a look at the project's [readme file](../README.md).
+If you need instructions for older Gradle versions, please have a look at the project's [readme file](../README.md).

 A more detailed description of the examples here can be found in the blog post [10 recipes for gradle-download-task](http://www.michel-kraemer.com/recipes-for-gradle-download).